fsduring/Beboere---app-V2/README.md

 ## Deploy to Vercel
 1. Connect the repo to Vercel.
 2. Add the env vars `DATABASE_URL`, `NEXTAUTH_SECRET`, `NEXTAUTH_URL` in the Vercel dashboard.
 If you use **Vercel Postgres**, you can skip defining `DATABASE_URL` manually—the build script automatically falls back to `POSTGRES_PRISMA_URL` provided by the integration.
+3. `npm install` will now succeed even if the DB env is missing (thanks to the placeholder), but the Vercel build step **still requires** a real Postgres URL.
+Provide `DATABASE_URL` or rely on `POSTGRES_PRISMA_URL` from the Vercel Postgres integration before deploying.
-3. Vercel will run the custom build command from `vercel.json`: `npm run vercel-build` (which applies migrations, seeds the DB, and builds the app).
+4. Vercel will run the custom build command from `vercel.json`: `npm run vercel-build` (which applies migrations, seeds the DB, and builds the app).
 4. Ensure your database user can run DDL for `prisma migrate deploy`.
 5. After deploy, login with the seeded accounts below.